Azure-Samples/MachineLearningSamples-BigData/README.md

 ## Overview

-Forecasting the workload on servers is a common business need for technology companies that manage their own infrastructure.
+Forecasting workload on servers is a common business need for technology companies that manage their own infrastructure.
 A key challenge in forecasting the workload on servers is the huge amount of data.
 In this scenario, we use 1-TB synthesized data to demonstrate how data scientists can use Azure ML Workbench to develop solutions that require use of big data.
 We show how a user by using Azure ML Workbench can follow a happy path of starting from a sample of a large dataset, iterating through data preparation, feature engineering and machine learning, and then eventually extending the process to the entire large dataset.

 ## Key components needed to run this scenario